evershinemj/English/vocabulary.md

 - If you bump into someone you know, you meet them unexpectedly. 碰见 I happened to bump into Mervyn Johns in the hallway.
   And so Ialways, sort of, I was a bit excited that I'd bump into her at some point.

+---

+pensive
+- If you are pensive, you are thinking deeply about something, especially something that worries you slightly. 沉思的; 忧思的

+---

+gill
+- 鱼鳃